Pedro-Miguel-123/TechnicalChallenge/README.md

 #### **Application Flow**

 The app displays a scrollable list of photos.
 Each list item shows the title and thumbnail image.
-When a user taps on a photo, a dialog appears with the full-sized image and its title.
+When a user taps on a photo, they navigate to another screen with more details about the photo they selected.
 Below is the breakdown of key components:

-1. **`AlbumsApp`**: Defines `HiltAndroidApp` for dependency injection.
+1. **`AlbumsApplication`**: Defines `HiltAndroidApp` for dependency injection.
 2. **`MainActivity`**: Serves as the entry point for initializing the views.
+3. **AlbumsApp**:
-3. **`AlbumsScreen`**: Implements a `Scaffold` with a loading spinner (`CircularProgressIndicator`) while fetching data.
+4. **`AlbumsScreen`**: Implements a `Scaffold` with a loading spinner (`CircularProgressIndicator`) while fetching data.
 Once complete, it displays the list of photos.
-4. **Components**:
+5. **Components**:
     - `PhotoList`: Displays the list of photos using a `LazyColumn`.
     - `PhotoItem`: Represents individual list items with the title and thumbnail image.
     - `CustomDialog`: Displays the full-size image and title upon interaction.